Minnesota sports betting bill advances as budget items stall

 Walz said he expected top legislative leaders to start stepping in and get more involved to try to get negotiations unstuck, but that he was confident they can come together before the end of the session.

 Meanwhile, lawmakers were able to find common ground Thursday on changes to the state's liquor laws and finalize a bill on Thursday.
-The bill would raise the cap on growler sales from 20,000 to 150,000 barrels, allow small brewers to sell up to 128 ounces of beer a day per customer and allows local distilleries to sell cocktails.
+The bill would raise the cap on growler sales to let breweries that produce up to 150,000 barrels annually offer the 64-ounce jugs to go, a change that benefits the state’s six largest breweries, which were too big to offer growlers under the current rules.
+It would also allow smaller brewers to make direct sales of up to 128 ounces of beer a day per customer.
+And it would allow local distilleries to sell normal-sized 750 milliliter bottles direct to customers instead of the current 375 milliliter limit.

+“We've been hearing from Minnesotans on some of these liquor-related items," Miller said.
+“I'm confident that this would not have happened without the strong grassroots efforts of the people of Minnesota.”

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.